Trace forms on the cyclotomic Hecke algebras and cocenters of the cyclotomic Schur algebras: Introduction

 In \cite[Definition 2.1]{HuMathas:SeminormalQuiver}, Mathas and the second author of this paper have given an unified presentation for the cyclotomic Hecke algebra $\HH_{n,R}$ of type $A$ (which covers both the non-degenerate version and the degenerate version), see Definition \ref{TypeA}.
 It is natural to ask the following question:

 \begin{ques} Can we give a unified definition of symmetrizing form $\tau$ on $\HH_{n,R}$ which generalizes both $\tau^{\MM}$ and $\tau^{\BK}$? \end{ques}

-The cyclotomic Hecke algebra $\HH_{\ell,n}$ contains the Iwahori-Hecke algebras of type $A_{n-1}$ and type $B_n$ as special cases (i.e., $\ell=1$ and $\ell=2$ cases).
-In the case of types $A_{n-1}$ and $B_n$, we have the Kazhdan-Lusztig bases $\{C'_w|w\in W\}$ (\cite[Theorem 1.1]{KL}) and the dual Kazhdan-Lusztig bases $\{D'_w|w\in W\}$ (\cite[(5.1.7)]{Lu0}), where $W\in\{W(A_{n-1}), W(B_n)\}$ is a Weyl group.
+The cyclotomic Hecke algebra $\HH_{\ell,n}$ contains the Iwahori-Hecke algebra of type $A_{n-1}$ and $B_n$ as special cases (i.e., $\ell=1$ and $\ell=2$ cases).
+In the case of types $A_{n-1}$ and $B_n$, we have the Kazhdan-Lusztig bases $\{C'_w|w\in W\}$ (\cite{KL}) and the dual Kazhdan-Lusztig bases $\{D'_w|w\in W\}$ (\cite{Lu0}), where $W\in\{W(A_{n-1}, W(B_n)\}$ is the Weyl group.
 These two bases are actually a pair of dual bases with respect to the canonical symmetrizing form on the corresponding Iwahori-Hecke algebras.
 In general, one can ask the following question:

 \begin{ques} Can we construct an explicit pair of dual bases for the cyclotomic Hecke algebra $\HH_{n,R}$ of type $A$ with respect to its symmetrizing form? \end{ques}